 I hold a BA (1st Class) and an MA (Distinction) in Film and Television Studies both from the University of Warwick.
 My MA dissertation, ‘The Box Set and the Afterlife of Television,’ explored the role of DVD in increasing the accessibility and longevity of non-contemporary television.
-This work partially forms the basis of my PhD, which I began in October 2016.
+This work partially forms the basis of my PhD, which I began in October 2016 and submitted in March 2021.

 In between my BA and MA, I undertook a PG cert in Film Journalism, delivered in conjunction with Sight and Sound, the BFI, and the University of Glasgow.
 Following this, I worked as a contributing writer for Cine Outsider for a number of years, writing on a wide range of film and television texts.

-My research interests include the use of popular music in film and television, the representation of gender in popular culture, television historiography, film and television aesthetics, teen television, and the biopic.
+My research interests include the use of popular music in film and television, stardom and performance, the biopic, the representation of gender in popular culture, television historiography, and film and television aesthetics.

-My thesis investigates the relationship between memory and cultural meaning through an exploration of historical music programming, whose longevity extends beyond its original transmission.
-This longevity is maintained through availability on DVD, online streaming, and television itself.
-In providing greater access to historical television, these avenues offer the opportunity to investigate how we re-experience our cultural past, and how this is reflected within contemporary documentary series such as The People's History of Pop (2017).
-My research also examines the transformation of popular music and the past into consumable products prior to the arrival of dedicated music channels in the 1990s.
-It is funded by a CADRE (Centre for Arts Doctoral Research Excellence) Scholarship.
+My PhD investigated the relationship between memory and cultural meaning through an exploration of non-contemporary music programming, whose longevity extends beyond its original transmission.
+This longevity is maintained through availability on DVD, online streaming, and on television itself outside the scheduled flow of dedicated music channels from the 1980s onwards.
+In providing greater access to music programming, these avenues offer the opportunity to not only investigate how we re-experience our cultural past and the nostalgia it generates, but also how such experiences are reflected within contemporary documentary series such as The People's History of Pop (2016-2017).
+My research also examined the aesthetics of music programming, and the transformation of popular music and its past into consumable products.
+It was funded by a CADRE (Centre for Arts Doctoral Research Excellence) Scholarship.

 Supervisor: Professor Rachel Moseley